AmnaAkram987/AmnaAkram987/README.md

-- 👋 Hi, I’m Amna Akram ,a full-stack developer.
+- 👋 Hi, I’m Amna Akram ,a frontend  developer.
 - 📫 I'm an AI enthusiast eager to explore the world of AI.